VershininaOlga/XAI-T2DM-mortality-prediction/README.md

 ```
 where ```<file_name>``` - data file name, eg ```data.xlsx```

-Please note that plotting explainability graphs can take a significant amount of time.
+Please note that plotting explainability graphs for a large dataset can take a significant amount of time.

 As a result of running the script, a ```results``` folder will be generated, which will contain
 - file with a table containing the predicted mortality probability of patients from data file